Philippians 4:8b

 Read Introduction to Philippians

-“As a man thinks in his heart, so is he.”
-If the Christian is to control the thought life, he must place God’s thought structure into his mind.
-Paul lists nine areas around which the Christian should focus his thinking.
-Euodia and Syntyche thoughts shred each other with hatred and bitterness.
+Luke 6:45 says, “A good man out of the good treasure of his heart brings forth good; and an evil man out of the evil treasure of his heart brings forth evil.
+For out of the abundance of the heart his mouth speaks.”
+If the Christian controls the thought life, he must place God’s thought structure into his mind.
+Paul listed eight areas around which the Christian should focus his thinking.
+Euodia and Syntyche’s thoughts shredded each other with hatred and bitterness.
 They held those thoughts so long that resentment became a part of their thinking.
 Resentment became an attitude.

 The way to counter negative attitudes is with positive biblical attitudes.
 Their focus was not God centered.
-Paul is asking them to refocus their thoughts to the way God thinks.
-The first area of restructuring their thought life is the category of that which is “true.”
+Paul was asking them to refocus their thoughts on the way God thinks.
+The first area of restructuring their thought life was the category of that which is “true.”

 “whatever things are true”

-If Syntyche allows her thought life to focus on misrepresenting Euodia, the chasm will widen between them.
+If Syntyche allowed her thought life to focus on misrepresenting Euodia, the chasm would widen between them.
 Honesty is the first step to true healing.
-If Euodia develops the sense that Syntyche is fair with her, there is greater likelihood of her giving ear to what Syntyche is saying.
+If Euodia developed the sense that Syntyche was fair with her, there would be a greater likelihood of her giving ear to what Syntyche was saying.
 Confidence in the other person’s sense of fairness is a sound platform for building a good relationship.
-If trust does not exist between them, the breach will continue to widen.
-If Euodia exaggerates Syntyche’s every flaw or short-coming, Syntyche will distance herself further from Euodia.
+If trust did not exist between them, the breach would continue to widen.
+If Euodia exaggerated Syntyche’s every flaw or shortcoming, Syntyche would distance herself further from Euodia.

 Principle: